Anant-mishra1729/qrcopy/README.md

 ## 🛑 Prerequisites 🛑

-* Install `python3-venv` (`python3.10-venv` if python3-venv is not working) and `xclip` package for your Linux distribution before running the installation script.
+* Install `python3-venv` (`python3.10-venv` if python3-venv is not working).
+* For clipboard functionality install anyone of these `xsel` or `xclip` (checkout [here](https://pyperclip.readthedocs.io/en/latest/index.html#not-implemented-error:~:text=after%205%20seconds.-,Not%20Implemented%20Error,-You%20may%20get)), otherwise you may get this error *Pyperclip could not find a copy/paste mechanism for your system.*

 ## Installation